MartyIce/generator-angular-fullstack-crud/README.md

 $ yo angular-fullstack
 ```

 Next, create a config.json file to drive the crud generation.
 The angular-fullstack-crud generator comes with an example file, config.json.
+The only update required within this example is to correctly set the 'appName' property to whateve your angular-fullstack application is named.
 Here is an example of what this config might look like:

 ```json
 {